 In the spring of 1950, a group of gentlemen had discussed and decided that an organization was needed in Rostraver Township for the sole purpose of controlling fire and helping in cases of emergency.

-On June 27, 1950, a charter was granted to the Fire Company.
+On June 27, 1950, a charter was granted to the Fire Department.
 The purpose for incorporation was "To render fire assistance in cases of fires or other emergencies in part of the Township of Rostraver".
 Rostraver Central was the second organized firefighting unit in the Township.
 The Rostraver #1 (Webster) VFC was formed one year earlier in 1949.
 The third township department, Collinsburg VFC, was organized in 1967.

 When Rostraver Central was formed in 1950, the Company had assets totaling a mere $450.
 No one could have predicted that $450 investment would grow to be worth nearly $2 million in equipment and other assets.

-In 1950, a used American LaFrance pumper truck that had been decommissioned by the Blaine Hill Fire Department was donated to the newly-formed Rostraver Central VFC.
+In 1950, a used American LaFrance pumper truck that had been decommissioned by the Blaine Hill Fire Department was donated to the newly-formed Rostraver Central Fire Department.
 The engine was stored in a shed at firefighter Paul Kumas' farm due to a lack of more suitable housing.
 When a call was received on the fire phone, the firefighters and their wives would call down a phone list to round up as many men as possible.
 This process proved to be very inefficient and time consuming.

 In 1958, a project to secure a parcel of land to build a fire station was undertaken by President Sherman King, original Fire Chief Paul Smith, Secretary Danny Wassilchalk, Treasurer Art Seiple, 1st Assistant Chief Don Larson, and Trustees Ralph Coughenour and Bob Streets.
 A small engine house was erected on property purchased from the Foster family on Fells Church Road in the Fellsburg section of the Township.
 This station was renovated in 1976 and a social hall was added.
 In 2001, an additional truck bay was added and office space was expanded, bringing the station to its current-day configuration.